 Each application has a big list of requirements, and it’s important to make sure each section is strong and complete.
 Plan ahead and delegate sections so you can make sure you have time to finish with a competitive application.

-In many states, applications are judged based on merit.
+In many states, cannabis dispensary license applications are judged based on merit.
 This means they are more likely to give out licenses to those with a strong proven track record for success in cannabis, making money and paying the bills on time.
 Put together a strong team with members who have a history of success in the type of work your company will be engaged in.
 You should have some experts in your field, a strong financial partner, and consultants with the experience to fill in any gaps.
 Some states even require a doctor or pharmacist be on the team.

 Your application should be built around the strengths of your team, so make sure it is a team worth highlighting.